 Why You Need an Alarm System

-Even if it weren’t required by law, having an alarm system that alerts you of burglary, fire, or even harmful gas’ presence on your property can save you thousands of dollars in loss.
-Alarms have been proven to thwart theft, and if you have tens of thousand of dollars in inventory at your location, you want to prevent it from being taken.
+Even if it weren’t required by law, having an alarm system that alerts you of burglary, fire, or even harmful gas presence on your property can save you thousands of dollars in loss.
+Alarms have been proven to thwart theft, and if you have tens of thousands of dollars in inventory at your location, you want to prevent it from being taken.
 Alarms can alert your local fire department if there is smoke or fire that may erupt into a devastating disaster.
-And if there is carbon monoxide or other harmful gas leaking into your office space, you can prevent serious injury or even death with an alarm that forewarns you of its presence.
+And if there is carbon monoxide or another harmful gas leaking into your office space, you can prevent serious injury or even death with an alarm that forewarns you of its presence.

 That being said, local law enforcement wants you to have a business license to reduce the number of false alarm calls they receive.
 Many cities’ emergency services will not respond to any alarm that has not had an approved alarm system permit.
 That can put your business in danger, so it’s best to just get the alarm permit.